4eburator/crowdstrike/README.md

 **TEST STRATEGY**

-These tests below I'd like to add in real-life scenario:
+In a real-life scenario, I would include the following tests:

-- configuration tests check if:
+- Configuration Tests to check if:
-  - storage is being initialized correctly (i.e. local folders are successfully created if necessary or open if they exist)
+  - Storage is initialized correctly (e.g., local folders are created if necessary or opened if they exist)
-  - respective error message is printed out if configuration (path) is wrong
+  - An appropriate error message is displayed if the configuration path is incorrect
-  - the service is launched on the specified port
+  - The service is launched on the specified port
   - API documentation is accessible

-- functional tests
+- Functional Tests to:
-  - trigger a known host scan and check if an appropriate record is added into a correct json file with a unique UUID
+  - Trigger a known host scan and verify that an appropriate record is added to the correct JSON file with a unique UUID
-  - trigger a sequence of identical host scans in parallel and check if all of them are processed correctly and consistently
+  - Trigger a sequence of identical host scans in parallel and ensure all are processed correctly and consistently
-  - retrieve a scan result for the known host and compare it with a model expected
+  - Retrieve a scan result for the known host and compare it with the expected model
-  - trigger a wrong host scan and check if scan result status is "FAIL"
+  - Trigger a scan for an incorrect host and verify that the scan result status is "FAIL"
-  - carry out a sequence of multiple target host scans and request difference between the latest ones
+  - Conduct multiple target host scans and request the difference between the latest ones
-  - trigger a host scan; open/close a port on the host; trigger a host scan again and retrieve the difference
+  - Trigger a host scan, open/close a port on the host, trigger another scan, and retrieve the difference
-  - check if the service is able to handle 'nmap' output properly in case of wrong cli parameters or output format (not XML)
+  - Ensure the service can handle 'nmap' output properly, even with incorrect CLI parameters or non-XML output formats

-- performance/scalability tests
+- Performance/Scalability Tests to:
-  - check if the service response is immediate and does not depend on background tasks
+  - Check if the service response is immediate and independent of background ta
-  - measure the latency dependency when the request rate is constantly increasing
+  - Measure latency dependency as the request rate increases
-  - in multi-container environment - check storage health
+  - In a multi-container environment, verify the health of the storage
-  - in case of dynamic load - test how auto-balancing distributes the load between service endpoints
+  - Test how auto-balancing distributes the load between service endpoints under dynamic load

-- load / durability / endurance testing
+- Load/Durability/Endurance Testing to:
-  - check if the service is able to consistently handle the requests for a significantly long time
+  - Verify the service can consistently handle requests over a prolonged period

-- security tests
+- Security Tests to:
-  - authentication check - only authorized users / service accounts are able to use the method(s)
+  - Ensure that only authorized users or service accounts can use the methods

 **POTENTIAL PROBLEMS AND IMPROVEMENTS**
-- hostnames and ip addresses are not normalized and are considered as independent entities;
+- Hostnames and IP addresses are not normalized and are treated as independent entities.
+This can be improved by converting hostnames into IP addresses immediately after the 'nmap' tool call and
-It can be improved by converting the hostnames into ip addresses just after 'nmap' tool call and before saving the scan result into storage
+before saving the scan result into storage;

-- support of new type of storage (document-oriented database) can be added and database service can be launched from docker-compose together with web-service
+- Support for a new type of storage (document-oriented database) can be added, and the database service can be launched from Docker Compose alongside the web service;

-- storage clean-up process should be added in order to remote outdated scan results
+- A storage cleanup process should be implemented to remove outdated scan results

+Vitalii Sigov
+vsigov@yahoo.com